Take Action!

 Buildings, including homes, are one of the largest sources of greenhouse gas emissions in Lanark County.
 By completing a home energy assessment, you can learn more about upgrades that can improve the efficiency of your home.
 Completing home energy retrofits can reduce carbon emissions produced from your home, reduce energy loss, increase home comfort, and result in cost savings on your energy bills.

-To learn more about improving your home’s energy efficiency, check out our Retrofitting in Lanark Resource Sheet or watch our seminar on how to take climate action at home.
+To learn more about improving your home’s energy efficiency, check out our Retrofitting and Green Energy page.

 Waste Reduction & Diversion